david-torres/scrapbots/RULES.md

 ### Setup

-Each player starts with an initial personal deck consisting of 8 Spare Parts.
+Each player starts with an initial personal deck consisting of 4 Spare Parts and 4 Circuitry.
 Put the 20 Brain Damage (Wound) cards face-up in a stack near the play area.
-All remaining cards are shuffled and become the center deck.
-3 empty spaces in front of each player represent the Lanes which Scrapbots will be built in.
-Deal 5 cards from the center deck face-up on the side as the Market.
+All remaining cards are shuffled and become the main deck.
+A row of 3 empty spaces in front of each player represent the Lanes which Scrapbots will be built in.
+Deal 5 cards from the main deck face-up as the Market.
 Each player draws a starting hand, the player going first may only draw three cards for the starting hand.
-The player going second draws the usual five.
+The player going second draws five.
+Players will take turns, with control passing to the other player after each draw phase.

 ### Turn Phases